ardangelo/excelangue.github.io/index.md

 ##About

-Andrew D'Angelo: I'm a junior at the University of Washington studying computer science and applied mathematics.
+Andrew D'Angelo: I'm a junior at the University of Illinois at Urbana-Champaign studying computer science.
 My current projects involve machine learning and recurrent neural networks.
 Programmer in C (GBA & PC), C#, F#, Python, and LISP.

 My r&eacute;sum&eacute; can be found [here]({{ site.url }}/resume.html).